hrajaiya/harshitrajaiya.github.io/_pages/papers.md

 **How Do the Trademarks Held by Private Firms Going Public Affect the Success of Their Initial Public Offerings?**
 _with Onur Bayar, Thomas J. Chemmanur, Xuan Tian, and Qianqian Yu_
 Conferences: FMA 2025

+---

+**Cash Dividends versus Stock Repurchases: An Empirical Analysis of Payout Mechanism Choice under Heterogeneous Beliefs and a Partial Resolution of the Disappearing Dividend Puzzle**
+_with with Thomas J. Chemmanur, Debarshi Nandi, and Yuxin Wu_